Cranq-io/cranq-tutorials/prototypes/system/environment variables getter with fallback.md

+---
+description: system]
+---

 # Environment variables getter with fallback

-[system]

 Gets a list variable from either the system environment by name or the provided fallback default values.
 Sends a dictionary with a dictionary of names that have been resolved either way.